zamanapp/waiting-list/docs/PRD.md

 - Allocate buckets of time to specific type of activities (time slots)
 - Prayers, Deeds and Quran directly integrated in your calendar
 - Schedule Todos on your calendar

+## Coherence and harmoney between widgets

+In Zaman the widgets are not isolated from each other. they are connected to each other making them very powerful and convenient whne used togather.

+- Deeds can be shown on the PrayerMeter timeline.
+- Deeds can be added to the calendar even by drag and dropping them.
+- A deeds can redirect you to the wird widget (example reading surat al kahf every Friday)
+- Tracked deeds can be found in the habit tracker widget
+- The habit tracker trakcs deeds, wird (quran recitications, memorizations and revisions)
+- The calendar displays deeds and wird if you add to your schedule
+- Wird helps you create a Quran schedule in your calendar
+- Kenz can be connected to the calendar (example saving a link to a pdf)

 ## AI (MCP)